MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### Auditing and reporting

-OneDrive has detailed reporting and auditing capabilities for files it stores as well as for those files stored through other services that use OneDrive for storage, such as Microsoft SharePoint.
+OneDrive has detailed reporting and auditing capabilities for files it stores as well as for those files stored through other services that use OneDrive for storage, such as Microsoft SharePoint Online.
 In addition, you can audit individual file actions, including downloads, renames, and views.

 The Office 365 admin center handles reporting for cloud services, including OneDrive.
 You can view historical information like storage usage by user and for the organization, total file and active file counts, and account activity.
 The following image shows an example of a OneDrive report for file usage over the past 30 days in the Office 365 admin center.